-Majken brings over 30 years of non-profit management and successful fundraising experience to her position as Development and Marketing Director.
+Majken brings over 30 years of non-profit management and successful fundraising experience to her position as Director of Operations and Development.

 A seasoned professional, Majken brings a proven track record of management practice including; board recruitment and development, strategic planning, corporate recruitment, community networking, public relations and marketing, personnel management, fiscal and budgetary management, fundraising and fund development.

 Majken was born and raised on the shores of Cape May, New Jersey.
 Ensuring the beauty of the beaches, ocean, land and wildlife was and continues to be a priority for her family.
 During her father’s tenure of service as Mayor, Cape May was designated a national historic landmark, forever preserving the beauty, lifestyle and natural environment for generations to come.

 She and her husband Steve’s greatest joy is raising their son Cameron along with Sandy, their 90 pound lab mix, and Gracie, their gray tabby cat.

 Grants & Foundations Independent Contractor